Taking a gap year is one of the best things a young person can do for themselves and their future – if they do it right.

 And that is why we exist.

-Canadian Gap Year Association (CanGap) is a non-profit organization supporting families and students in making purposeful post-secondary decisions by introducing and providing resources to support an alternative, experiential opportunity known as a gap year.
+Canadian Gap Year Association (CanGap) is an inclusive non-profit organization supporting families and students in making purposeful post-secondary decisions.
+We do this by introducing and providing resources to support an alternative, experiential opportunity known as a gap year.

-Throughout a student’s gap year journey, we help them identify their life goals, develop and execute a plan of action, and work towards successfully transitioning into their next phase of life.
+Throughout a student’s gap year journey, we provide them a safe space to identify their life goals, develop and execute a plan of action, and work towards successfully transitioning into their next phase of life.

 So, what is a gap year anyways?

 A gap year is an intentional period of time spent away from formal education for a young person to get “real world” experience and understand who they are outside of a classroom.
-This also goes for university and college students who have the option to take a gap between years of study or upon graduation.
+A gap year can be taken right after high school or in-between years of post-secondary studies.

-Through experiential learning and foundational skill development, students have the opportunity to work, volunteer, travel, focus on their physical and mental well-being, and engage in activities that support their passions and interests and help provide clarity for life’s next steps.
+Rooted in experiential and skill-based learning, gap years allow students to work, volunteer, travel, focus on their physical and mental well-being, and engage in activities that support their passions and interests and help provide clarity for life’s next steps as they transition into young adulthood.

-Our events, resources, and tools support them in making their “gap” impactful and a foundational pillar to build on for their future.
+Our events, resources, and tools support them in making their “gap” impactful and a foundational pillar on which to build their future.

 Why we do what we do